github/learn.github.com/p/normal.md

 	no changes added to commit (use "git add" and/or "git commit -a")

-We can see that we have two files in the 'Changed but not updated' section, which means that they are **unstaged**.
+We can see that we have two files in the 'Changed but not updated' section, which means that they are "unstaged".
 That is, if we commit right now, nothing will happen.
-You have to **stage** a file before you can commit it.
+You have to "stage" a file before you can commit it.

 ![Git Staging Workflow](../images/staging.png)